Real Estate Lingo Decoded

 Secured Loan: a loan backed by collateral such as real property.

-Setbacks: used to assure space between buildings and from roads for a many of purposes including drainage and utilities.
+Setbacks: used to assure space between buildings and from roads for many purposes including drainage and utilities.

 Settlement: another name for funds transferred on closing.